 - Dissen GA, Lomniczi A, Boudreau RL, Chen YH, Davidson BL, Ojeda SR. Targeted gene silencing to induce permanent sterility.
 Oral presentation.
 17th International Congress on Animal Reproduction (ICAR), Vancouver, BC, Canada.
 July 31, 2012.
 [See corresponding publication above.]

 - Dissen GA, Lomniczi A, Chen YH, Spengler RM, Boudreau RL, Davidson BL, Ojeda SR. Suppressing GnRH activators using gene silencing.
 Oral presentation.
 11th International Symposium on GnRH, Salzburg, Austria.
 February 10, 2014.

 - Ojeda SR, Lomniczi A, Boudreau RL, Chen YH, Davidson BL, Dissen GA.
 Gene silencing technology as a tool to induce permanent sterility.
 Oral presentation.
 Alliance for Contraception in Cats & Dogs (ACC&D) 5th International Symposium on Non-Surgical Methods of Pet Population Control, Portland, OR USA.
 June 23, 2013.

 Targeting piRNA/endo-siRNA pathways for the control of companion animal fertility , Jonathan LaMarre, DVM, PhD - Project completed

 Inhibit small RNAs that are critical for meiosis in dog oocytes and spermatogonia in tissues obtained from animals at routine neutering

-Engineering viral vectors to target the cat hypothalamus with sterilizing molecules , Sergio Ojeda, DVM - Project in progress
+Engineering viral vectors to target the cat hypothalamus with sterilizing molecules , Sergio Ojeda, DVM - Project completed

 Using microRNA technology to inhibit expression of androgen receptor protein in the testes of male mice, interfering with testosterone’s ability to support sperm production.